🔥

 Step 5: Design the WhatsApp chatbot flow

 Game on!
 This is the most important process of creating a WhatsApp chatbot.
-In this step, you need to access the chatbot builder to create a logic tree (usually with a drag-and-drop functionality).
+In this step, you need to access the WhatsApp chatbot builder to create a logic tree (usually with a drag-and-drop functionality).
 Then, you need to define triggers that will determine the chatbot’s “behavior” toward your customers.

 Designing the WhatsApp chatbot flow